 Just as in many other common health disorders, Black women may be more prone to symptoms associated with menopause.
 According to research, women of African descent tend to experience hot flashes, dizziness, poor coordination, urine leakage, and vaginal dryness more often than non-Black women.
-Black women report more menopausal symptoms (particularly hot flashes) with age than white women, who report fewer symptoms as they get older.
+Black women report more menopausal symptoms (particularly VMS or hot flashes) with age than white women, who report fewer symptoms as they get older.

 After a hysterectomy, a Black woman is more likely to experience hot flashes than a white woman, regardless of weight or hormonal replacement therapy usage.